2005–06 National Football League (India)

 The 2005–06 National Football League, also known as the ONGC National Football League for sponsorship reasons, was the tenth season of the National Football League, the top Indian professional league for association football clubs, since its inception in 1996.
 It started on 10 January 2006 and concluded on 21 May.

 East Bengal's Bhaichung Bhutia was named the best player of the league.

 Overview

-It was contested by 10 teams, and Mahindra United won the championship under the coach Derrick Pereira and this was their first title.
+It was contested by 10 teams, Mohammedan SC and Air India were promoted from NFL- 2.
+Mahindra United won the championship under the coach Derrick Pereira and this was their first title.
 East Bengal came second while Mohun Bagan came as third.
 Fransa Pax and Salgaocar were relegated from the National Football League 2006-07.
+Midway through the season, Fransa Pax withdrew their team from the league after 9 matches.